The Aduro LED light therapy face mask is the 4th mask we reviewed (yes, we’re a bit obsessed) and the second one we tried for at least 30 days.

 There is the mask, the controller with all the treatment options, instructions, and a charger.

-The mask It is a thick rubbery feeling mask which fits well around the face.
+The mask It is a thick rubbery feeling mask that fits well around the face.
 The edges are quite soft so I think it will fit around all face shapes.

 How I used the Aduro LED Mask